 What should be left out

 Including the wrong things in your newsletter will kill its success.
-Wrong pieces don’t support the purpose of your nonprofit email newsletter and they don’t help build strong donor relationships.
+Boring or irrelevant pieces don’t support the purpose of your nonprofit email newsletter and they don’t help build strong donor relationships.
+So leave these out:

-- Letter from your Executive Director or Board chair.
-These are boring and too predictable, and sorry, but hearing from either of these two people is not on the top of the donor’s priority list.
+1. Letter from your Executive Director or Board chair.
+These are too predictable, and sorry, but hearing from either of these two people is not on the top of the donor’s priority list.